risk-first/website/thinking/Health.md

 When a living thing is no longer exhibiting these behaviours, it is dead.
 But, the same is true of our other examples too:  businesses go bust, projects get cancelled, dinner parties end.
 At the larger end of this scale, we can say that a country or a project is alive so long as there are people participating in it:  to be alive, the constituent components must be alive too.

 The problem with "Alive vs. Dead" is that it is binary - there is no scope for "improving" or "worsening" health.
 I could be involved in an accident that severely limits my capability, but leaves me alive - my health is definitely worse though.
-So, let's look further.

 ### Fitness